harvey-dai-haiwen/dara_hw/README.md

 # Dara 3.0 — Streamlined XRD and Multi-Database Workflow

-This release-centered README explains how to set up the environment, configure the three databases (ICSD, COD, MP), build compatible indexes, and run the streamlined phase analysis notebook.

-If you want the legacy landing page, see `README_original.md`.
+This README focuses on what’s new in 3.0 and how to use Dara quickly.
+Advanced database rebuild (全量更新) instructions are at the end.
+For the legacy landing page, see `README_original.md`.

 ---

+## ⭐ What’s new

+- Unified multi-database workflow (ICSD, COD, MP) with one streamlined notebook
+- MP integration with experimental/theoretical labels and stability filtering
+- UV-based reproducible setup; helpers to build/verify indexes

+---

+## 1) Quick Start (recommended path)

-## 1) Environment setup (uv recommended)
+1. Environment setup (uv)

 ```powershell
 git clone https://github.com/idocx/dara.git